-Upon completion of this offering, we will have outstanding 147,848,370 shares of common stock, without taking into account 30,204,074 shares that may be issued upon exercise of options outstanding as of the date of this offering.
+Upon completion of this offering, we will have outstanding shares of common stock, without taking into account shares that may be issued upon exercise of options outstanding as of the date of this offering.

-The 16,000,000 shares of common stock being sold in this offering and the 40,500,000 shares of common stock sold in our initial public offering and first secondary offering will be freely tradeable (other than by an affiliate of our company as that term is defined in the Securities Act of 1933, or Securities Act) without restriction or registration under the Securities Act.
+The shares of common stock being sold in this offering and the 40,500,000 shares of common stock sold in our initial public offering and first secondary offering will be freely tradeable (other than by an affiliate of our company as that term is defined in the Securities Act of 1933, or Securities Act) without restriction or registration under the Securities Act.
 All remaining shares were issued and sold by us in private transactions and are eligible for public sale if registered under the Securities Act or sold under Rule 144.
 All of our shares held by our principal shareholders, directors and officers will be restricted securities within the meaning of Rule 144 and may be sold in the public market only if registered or sold under an exemption from registration under the Securities Act, including the exemption provided by Rule 144.
 We entered into a registration rights agreement with some of our principal shareholders with respect to the shares of our common stock they hold.
 See "Shareholders--Shareholders Rights Agreement and Registration Rights Agreements".

-We, our directors and group executive officers, and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. for a period of 90 days from the date of this prospectus.
+We and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Securities Inc. for a period of days from the date of this prospectus.
 Salomon Smith Barney Inc. and J.P.
 Morgan Securities Inc. in their sole discretion may release any of the securities subject to these arrangements at any time without notice.

-Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, all of our shareholders prior to the completion of our initial public offering, who collectively held an aggregate of approximately 123,651,774 shares of common stock, including our directors and executive officers, are subject to existing transfer restrictions on their shares pursuant to shareholder and subscription agreements with us.
-We have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. However, effective 30 days from the date of this prospectus, we intend to release these transfer restrictions on an aggregate of approximately 4,428,000 of these shares (including approximately 1,374,000 shares held by our group executive officers) such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
+Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, all of our employee and management shareholders prior to the completion of our initial public offering, who collectively held an aggregate of approximately shares of common stock, including our directors and executive officers, are subject to existing transfer restrictions on their shares pursuant to shareholder and subscription agreements with us.
+We have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Securities Inc. However, upon completion of this offering, we intend to release these transfer restrictions on an aggregate of of these shares such that these shares may be immediately sold by any of our employees who are not affiliates in the open market.
+These shares are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
 Morgan Securities Inc.

-Following the expiration of the lock-up periods, and assuming the underwriters' over-allotment option is not exercised, 84,359,749 shares of common stock will be available for sale in the public market subject to compliance with Rule 144, including approximately 15,577,300 shares eligible for sale under Rule 144(k).
+Following the expiration of the lock-up periods, and assuming the underwriters' over-allotment option is not exercised, shares of common stock will be available for sale in the public market subject to compliance with Rule 144, including approximately shares eligible for sale under Rule 144(k).